19 zip codes·Updated June 2026

 4 Bedroom$1,660/mo

-Fair Market Rents are published annually by HUD for the Detroit metropolitan area.
-Local housing authorities use these to set Section 8 voucher payment standards, typically between 90% and 110% of the FMR.
+HUD publishes Fair Market Rents once a year for the Detroit metro area.
+Local housing authorities use them to set Section 8 voucher payment standards, usually 90% to 110% of the FMR.

-The HUD Fair Market Rent for a 2-bedroom in the Detroit metro area is $1,250/month.
-Current median asking rents are above the FMR, which is common in growing markets.
+HUD's Fair Market Rent for a 2-bedroom in the Detroit metro is $1,250/month.
+Asking rents come in about 2% below the federal benchmark, which can make Section 8 properties competitive here.

-Detroit has some of the lowest purchase prices of any major US city, which makes the rent-to-price ratios look incredible on paper.
-And some of them genuinely are incredible — there are neighborhoods where the math works really well.
-Midtown, Corktown, and the greater downtown area have come back significantly.
+Detroit has some of the lowest purchase prices of any major US city, which makes rent-to-price ratios look incredible on paper.
+Some of them are.
+There are neighborhoods where the math holds up.
+Midtown, Corktown, and greater downtown have come back significantly.
 The auto industry is still the backbone (GM, Ford, Stellantis), but healthcare and tech have grown.
-The thing about Detroit is that the difference between a great rental investment and a terrible one can be a few blocks.
-Property condition matters a lot — there's cheap for a reason, and there's cheap because the market hasn't caught up yet.
-If you're investing here, spend time understanding the specific neighborhoods.
-The upside is real, but so are the risks if you buy blind.
+The hard rule for Detroit: the difference between a great rental and a terrible one can be a few blocks.
+There's cheap for a reason and there's cheap because the market hasn't caught up.
+Spending time on specific neighborhoods is non-negotiable.
+The upside is real but so are the risks if you buy blind.